 If the weather is nice it’s the perfect place for a picnic and a little paddle in the relaxing sea.
 And for keen photographers, this is a perfect spot to catch some great sunset snaps thanks to the famous Drinking Dinosaur.

 South Beach feels like it goes on forever!
 It’s beautifully flat and, you get a great view of the Bridlington coastline when walking around this side.
-After you’ve enjoyed a walk along the beach, or cliffs if you decide, Bridlington has some great fish and chip restaurants for you to fill up on, with some fun attractions if you’re feeling a little nostalgic.
+It’s one of our favourite coastal walks in Yorkshire, which, after you’ve enjoyed a walk along the beach, has some great fish and chip restaurants for you to fill up on, with some fun attractions if you’re feeling a little nostalgic.

 Bridlington south beach in East Yorkshire is by far the largest of the two beaches in Bridlington, although the north beach isn’t small by any means.
 Even at high tide, there are still plenty of beaches for you to stroll along – and have a paddle if you dare.

 South Beach also has the best sand (in my opinion).
 It stretches for miles, although it is no longer Bridlington Beach once you reach Fraisthorpe.
 At the top of South Beach is Bridlington Spa an iconic location, which has a range of rides and amusements close by, which make it a family fun day out for all.